 The SFO in conjunction with Hampshire Police's Serious and Organised Crime Group are investigating the affairs of Arboretum Sports (UK) Limited, which went into liquidation in December 2007.
 It is alleged that the company, under the guise of an Arbitrage gambling scheme, was in fact a Ponzi Fraud.

-The SFO and the Police would like to speak with David Gerald Dixon (D.O.B 17/09/65), formerly of Basingstoke, who managed and controlled Arboretum Sports (UK) Limited and who is believed to have moved to the Far East.
+David Gerald Dixon (D.O.B 17/09/65), formerly of Basingstoke, who managed and controlled Arboretum Sports (UK) Limited.

 Any investors in the Arboretum scheme who has not already completed an SFO witness questionnaire is asked to send their details to the case team at the following email address: email@example.com.

 Mr Dixon was sentenced, at Southwark Crown Court today, to 3 years and 10 months imprisonment.
 For more information, please see the full press release.

 Update as at 3 March 2015

 Mr Dixon pleaded guilty to five fraud related offences at Southwark Crown Court today.
 For more information, please see the full press release.